error454/error454.github.com/_posts/2017-07-24-skookumscript-p4-workflow.md

 ### Project-Generated-BP

-The content in this folder is automatically generated and managed by the SkookumScript IDE.
+The content in this folder is automatically generated and managed by the SkookumScript Plugin.
 Generation occurs when a blueprint is loaded/compiled in the Unreal Engine editor.
-Make sure you have the SkookumScript IDE connected to P4 so that the contents here get managed automatically.
+Make sure you have Unreal Engine connected to P4 so that the contents here get managed automatically.

 ### Project-Generated-C++